RIT-EVT/IMU/docs/source/srs.rst

 Initialization and Configuration of BNO055
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the main component of the DEV1 IMU is the BNO055 chip, which requires
+One of the main components of the DEV1 IMU is the BNO055 chip, which requires
 proper initialization and configuration before it will collect data.
 The
 following procedure is informed by the BNO055's datasheet which details
 correct usage of the chip.
 After establishing I2C connection with the chip,